We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

-Shimano Tiagra derailleurs are known as a very reliable solution which gives the riders a smooth shifting experience.
-Whether you’re shifting in the wet or under tension, even when sprinting, it will not give in and disappoint you.
+Shimano Tiagra derailleurs are known as a very reliable solution that gives the rider a smooth shifting experience.
 On top of that, Tiagra is much more than you would get from some other bike brands for this money.

 The drivetrain is a combination of a 2-speed crankset and a 10-speed cassette in the back.
-The 20 gears that this combination offers is more than plenty to give you enough speed on any terrain.
+The 20 gears offer more than enough speed on any terrain.
 Moreover, it is an improvement compared to some cheaper Tommaso models which have a 3×8 combination, since it saves additional weight.
 Therefore, that’s another thing that you are getting for your money.

 The brakes are also a part of the Tiagra package so you can lay your trust on them even when you’re descending hard.
 The brakes on Tommaso Monza are brake calipers, so some weight is saved there as well.

 The rims on the Tommaso Monza are the lightweight Tommaso Corsa TC-40.
 They are 40mm aluminum rims with 20 spokes on the front wheel and 24 spokes on the rear wheel.
-These rims are designed with the idea to be the most aero and at the same time the strongest of all Tommaso Corsa line.
+These rims are designed to be aero-friendly and strong at the same time.
 Apart from being more aero than TC-30, it also looks better, so it will give you a more pro look when you’re riding.

 The Tommaso Monza comes equipped with a handlebar that Tommaso has named UltraCompact.
 They call it their exclusive handlebar because it allows the rider to have an ideal riding position when riding in the drops and maximizing their aerodynamics and speed.